bioidiap/bob.measure/doc/guide.rst

 :math:`\beta`, corresponding to different operating points:

 .. math::

    \tau^{*} = \arg\!\min_{\tau} \quad \beta \cdot \textrm{FPR}(\tau, \mathcal{D}_{d}) + (1-\beta) \cdot \textrm{FNR}(\tau, \mathcal{D}_{d})

 where :math:`\mathcal{D}_{d}` denotes the development set and should be completely separate to the evaluation set :math:`\mathcal{D}`.

 Performance for different values of :math:`\beta` is then computed on the evaluation set :math:`\mathcal{D}_{t}` using the previously derived threshold.
 Note that setting :math:`\beta` to 0.5 yields to the Half Total Error Rate (HTER) as defined in the first equation.

 .. note::

    Most of the methods available in this module require as input a set of 2 :py:class:`numpy.ndarray` objects that contain the scores obtained by the classification system to be evaluated, without specific order.
 Most of the classes that are defined to deal with two-class problems.
 Therefore, in this setting, and throughout this manual, we have defined that the **negatives** represents the impostor attacks or false class accesses (that is when a sample of class A is given to the classifier of another class, such as class
    B) for of the classifier.
 The second set, referred as the **positives** represents the true class accesses or signal response of the classifier.
 The vectors are called this way because the procedures implemented in this module expects that the scores of **negatives** to be statistically distributed to the left of the signal scores (the **positives**).
 If that is not the case, one should either invert the input to the methods or multiply all scores available by -1, in order to have them inverted.

    The input to create these two vectors is generated by experiments conducted by the user and normally sits in files that may need some parsing before these vectors can be extracted.
 While it is not possible to provide a parser for every individual file that may be generated in different experimental frameworks, we do provide a parser for a generic two columns format where the first column contains -1/1 for negative/positive and the second column contains score values.
 Please refer to the documentation of :py:func:`bob.measure.load.split` for more details.

    In the remainder of this section we assume you have successfully parsed and loaded your scores in two 1D float64 vectors and are ready to evaluate the performance of the classifier.

 Verification
 ------------

-To count the number of correctly classified positives and negatives you can use the following techniques:
+To count the number of correctly classified (true) positives and negatives you can use the following techniques:

 .. doctest::

    >>> # negatives, positives = parse_my_scores(...) # write parser if not provided!
    >>> T = 0.0 #Threshold: later we explain how one can calculate these
-   >>> correct_negatives = bob.measure.correctly_classified_negatives(negatives, T)
+   >>> correct_negatives = bob.measure.binary.true_negatives(negatives, T)
    >>> FPR = 1 - (float(correct_negatives.sum())/negatives.size)
-   >>> correct_positives = bob.measure.correctly_classified_positives(positives, T)
+   >>> correct_positives = bob.measure.binary.true_positives(positives, T)
    >>> FNR = 1 - (float(correct_positives.sum())/positives.size)

 We do provide a method to calculate the FPR and FNR in a single shot:

 .. doctest::

-   >>> FPR, FNR = bob.measure.fprfnr(negatives, positives, T)
+   >>> FPR, FNR = bob.measure.binary.fprfnr(negatives, positives, T)

 The threshold ``T`` is normally calculated by looking at the distribution of negatives and positives in a development (or validation) set, selecting a